By Gopi Rao

 Even areas of the brain which control automatic functions such as the regulation of the heartbeat also saw increases.
 It’s no wonder that those who meditate feel better and safer within their own skin.
 By taking their attention and drawing it inward they mold and shape the structure of the brain itself, which in turn supports a naturally calm and steady mind.

 Being the owner of a well trained mind, a mind which is a tool that may be used at will but then put away when no longer needed, is key to finding true mental stability and mental health.
 Meditation of any persuasion leads to a sound mind that serves its owner well.

-Meditation is the key to mental health.
-In the future as more individuals in the West see the benefit of making meditation a part of their daily routine the rate of mental illness should fall dramatically.
+Meditation a the key to mental health.
+Improving mental health with meditation is not a myth.
+The studies, trials, and research speak for themselves.
+In the future as more individuals around the world see the benefit of making meditation a part of their daily routine the rate of mental illness should fall dramatically.
 Until that day happens, small groups of forward thinking individuals will lead the way by example through safeguarding their minds against illness with daily meditation.
 Be a part of that movement today and see your quality of life improve dramatically.

 © Copyright – Aura Wellness Center – Publications Division

 Click here to see our online meditation teacher training course.

 Please feel free to share our posts with your friends, colleagues, and favorite social media networks.